WPChill/strong-testimonials/readme.txt

 = Translations =

-The plugin includes a POT file and French, Hebrew, Russian, Spanish and Swedish translations.
+The plugin includes a POT file and Arabic, French, Hebrew, Portuguese, Russian, Spanish and Swedish translations.
 It is currently undergoing testing by the generous folks at WPML who will recommend how to make it WPML-compatible.

 = Support =